mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 2. **Those that have a crappy plan.** They will take 5-years.
 But will eventually learn data science.
 They will also lose out financially because it took them sooo long to learn data science.
 5-years at $125,000 per year when factoring in a low 3-percent raise = **loss of $664,000**.
 Ouch!
 3. **Those that have an exceptional plan.** They are likely to be successful and can complete the transition in under 6-months.

-So this is why the fast learners (the ones with an exceptional plan) always apply the 80/20 rule when learning ANY new or complex task like learning to code, learning guitar, speaking a foreign language, etc.
+You see there's a natural phenomenon that happens when learning ANY new or complex task like learning to code, learning guitar, speaking a foreign language, etc.

+We learn by first mastering a small subset of the most frequently used tools.

+We then build on those over time.

 Learning data science was simply no different.